maxmekiska/arguing_predictors/docs/docs/modify.md

 Please find in the following examples of the pre-training process [here](/../pre-trained_models/).

 The "tools" directory furthermore contains the dataloader which serves to import stock data.
 Other data can be added by creating a similar data import solution.

 Second, the "consensus" directory contains the [algorithms](/../consensus/). that build the systems final consensus/prediction value.
 Further, consensus algorithm solutions can be added here as well.
 In general, the algorithm will need to take in a DataFrame containing the different predictors forecasts and another list or DataFrame containing actual real values.

 Third, the directory "system" contains the activate.py file which brings all of the individual parts together and enables the system to run.
 This file furthermore contains evaluation and plotting capabilities.
 Multiple adjustments can be made here to tailor the systems output.

+Fourth, the main.py file serves to run the system from a command line.
+It trains all models specified in the template live and offers a GUI to display the results.

 # activate.py
 The follwoing section will break down the activate.py file in detail and suggests how possible modifications might be implemented.